Masaku12/alx-low_level_programming/0x10-variadic_functions/README.md

-This directory contains solutions for problems on Variadic Functions
+This directory contains solutions for problems on Variadic Functions for ALX Holberton.